 Some Pixel owners are noticing rapid battery loss in addition to really slow charging speeds.
 The Pixel 2 XL has a big 3,520 mAh battery that’s enough for most, although a problem can make it die too quick.
 Which is why you’ll want to know about these settings to change, steps to take, and options to consider to make your phone last as long as possible.

-Running stock Android 9 Pie these phones are almost Pixel perfect.
+Running stock Android 10 these phones are almost Pixel perfect.
 However, some quick changes can make a noticeable difference.
 A very noticeable difference.
 We’ll even help you turn off a few features you probably don’t use.
 Keep in mind that everyone uses their phone differently, so your results or experience may vary.

 Reboot Your Pixel 2